-A second benefactor, William A. Whitaker, began his support of the RBC in 1947 with the gift of a Second Folio of William Shakespeare.
-He later established the Johnson-Boswell Collection, comprised of life-time editions of Samuel Johnson, James Boswell, and their circle, and the Charles Dickens Collection, which contains both lifetime editions and Dickensiana.
-Mr. Whitaker presented the library with a number of other special collections and hundreds of volumes of general literature.
-The endowment he established facilitates the continuing development of the literature and publishing history collections in the RBC.
+A second benefactor, William A. Whitaker, began to support the RBC in 1947 by donating his copy of the Second Folio of William Shakespeare's works; he subsequently gifted copies of the Third and Fourth Shakespeare folios.
+Whitaker established the Johnson-Boswell Collection, comprised of lifetime editions of Samuel Johnson, James Boswell, and their circle.
+He also presented the library with a number of other special collections and hundreds of volumes of literature.